radiodan-archive/project/radiodan_proposal.markdown

 IRFS has worked with radio applications for several years, notably and successfully in collaboration with [Frontier Silicon and Global Radio on RadioDNS applications](http://www.bbc.co.uk/blogs/researchanddevelopment/2011/11/radiotag-wins-innovation-award.shtml) including ways to 'bookmark' radio programmes.
 Rapidly prototyping on radio hardware isn't really possible - for very good reasons - price and reliability are more important for production radio devices than ease of use for developers.
 Radiodan will allow us to quickly test and prune potentially interesting areas of radio research, which we can feed back into work with manufacturers and other organisations.

-Working in the open will allow us to test the hypothesis that if it was made easy enough to do, there would be an explosion of different applications for radio.
+Working in the open will allow us to test the hypothesis that if it was made easy enough to do, there would be a huge increase in creative ideas for radio.
 Making it simple for a large number of people is key.
-A rough analogy is 'view source' for radio, which allowed anyone with a browser to see how to copy and change a webpage.
+A rough analogy is 'view source' for radio: view source for the Web allowed anyone with a browser to see how to copy and change a webpage.
+View source for radio should allow anyone with Radiodan to see how to make something like it.

 Working in public will help us find people interested in this area from the start and incorporate their ideas into the documentation and underlying APIs.

 As a starting point we aim to enable prototyping around topics such as the following: